MichealRollins-Green/Driver-ASE/README.md

 sudo yum install curl

+#NOTE

+There is a version to the Dwnld_WGS_RNA.pm module that only uses curl.
+If there is no way to download and install aria2 then put this script in the TCGA_ASE_Analysis_Pipeline/TCGA_Lib directory replacing the other file in there.

 You will need to install the software below as well
 ####Create a bin directory in your home directory and install the software below to it